jhudsl/OTTR_Template/CONTRIBUTING.md

 Now start filling out the documents with the information for the course!
 Make sure that the existing Rmd template files are changed to fit your course, and delete the `code_output` folder if you do not expect to have any code_output (or if you wish to call the folder something else).
 There are `{}` in these files to get you started filling out information and should be deleted after you've filled them out.

+### Recommended repository settings:

+With your course repository set up, there are some settings recommended for development.

+Go to `Settings` > `Branches` and click `Add new rule`.
+For `Branch name pattern`, put `main`.

+_Protect the main branch_:
+Then check the box that says `Require pull request reviews before merging`.

+_Use automatic spell and URL checks_
+You will have to file on initial pull request before setting this.
+But then check the box that says `Require status checks to pass before merging` and choose `style-n-check` as well as `url-check`

+_Make sure branches are updated_
+Underneath the checkbox of `Require status checks to pass before merging`, also choose `Require branches to be up to date before merging`.

 ## Setting up Docker image

 Particularly for courses that involve running example code, it's recommended that you use a Docker image for development to maintain software version consistency across course developers.